tjhorner/esphome-transit-tracker/README.md

 - [Font](https://esphome.io/components/font/)
 - [Time](https://esphome.io/components/time/)

-Then you can define an instance of the component in your configuration:
+Then you can define an instance of the component like so (note that this is a complete example; most parameters are optional):

 ```yaml
 transit_tracker: